M&A Science Podcast

 M&A Market Trends from a Banker’s Perspective

-The markets change all the time, and the M&A industry is no exception.
-Especially with COVID-19, changes in the market have been crazy these past years.
-Helping us understand the M&A market trends from a banker's perspective is Kunal Jain, Director, at William Blair Health Care Investment Banking.
+The M&A market is not what it used to be.
+Markets change all the time, and the M&A industry is no exception.
+Especially with COVID-19, the M&A market has been crazy the past couple of years.
+Helping us understand M&A market trends from a banker's perspective is Kunal Jain, Director at William Blair, Health Care Investment Banking.

 Kunal Jain